 Research at the Faculty of Arts is characterized by both breadth and depth.
 The bredth is exemplified by the 30 disciplines in which doctorate licenciate degrees are awarded.

 The faculty board has on several occasions expressed the intention to retain the bredth of disciplines in which research is carried out at the faculty.
 In order to create large and vital research environments, interdisciplinary co-operation is therefore necessary.

-A third major profile is that of contemporary culture.
-This profile involves researchers in several of the esthetic disciplines (musicology, film studies, visual arts and literature) as well as cultural studies.
-Scholars from this area have recently applied for funding to start a graduate school with a number of other institutions of higher learning in Western Sweden.
+Another major profile is that of contemporary culture.
+This profile involves researchers in several of the esthetic disciplines (musicology, film studies, visual arts and literature) as well as cultural studies and gender studies.

 For further information about research at our Departments, see the list below: